walidmahade/voxtell-html/README.md

 # wordpress version new changes

 1. home our sol section image update - mobile
+2. Revisit speed optimization
+3. Solutions Page Text not editable

+Q: Do you want two images or one single image for backgrounds?
+Q: Forms integration will be done with contact form 7

+/_-------------------------------------------------------_/
+content needed from J.S

+1. Faq page faq
-2.
+2. CAreer page faq